PhD in Geography

 The program is structured to be completed within 4 years and our graduates find professional success across the occupational spectrum – as tenure-track professors, international researchers, community planners, analysts with local to national scale governments, post-doctoral fellows, applied scientists, spatial entrepreneurs, private sector consultants and more.

-Please note that our program will continue to waive the GRE requirement for applicants seeking admission for Spring and Fall 2024.
+Please note that our program continues to waive the GRE requirement for applicants to Geography graduate programs.
 If applicants wish to submit GRE scores they may still do so and those will be considered in the review process.

 Admission and requirements?
 Please refer to UNC Charlotte Graduate Catalog